-To successfully complete a three-needle bind off, first you need to confirm that there are the same number of stitches on each of the two double-pointed or circular needles.
+To successfully complete a three-needle bind off, first, you need to confirm that there is the same number of stitches on each of the two double-pointed or circular needles.
 Then you're ready to begin the process:

 - Place the needles with the stitches, one in front of the other, with the needle you would work with next if you were still knitting in the round on the top.